Early Childhood Development Micro-Entrepreneurs’ Financial

 Assessment of Transaction Pools for Digital Financial Services in Ethiopia: 2016-2017

-Country: Ethiopia Sample size: 40 respondents Duration: 6 months
+Sample size: 40 respondents

 Research Description: EP hired L-IFT and PHB Development to supply the follow-on work of Ignacio Mas’s assignment for building Ethiopia’s digital financial services.
 The existing financial transaction pools and the possibility to turn them digital and estimates what is required to transform those with potential was assessed.
 Furthermore, the potential demand and drivers for adoption and rejection for certain types of digital services was studied.

-Independent Impact Assessment of Proximity farm Advisory Services: Feb 2019 – May 2019
+Independent Impact Assessment of Proximity Farm Advisory Services: Feb 2019 – May 2019

-Country: Myanmar Sample size: 1800 respondents Duration: 4 months
+Sample size: 1800 respondents

 Research Description: This project was an impact assessment done on farmers for Proximity and MDF.
 The farmers in the intervention attended information sessions provided by Proximity extensions workers and were informed of two new techniques, one related to selecting good quality seed and another one in relation to the right timing and quantity of fertilizer application.
 Read More>>